dmccreary/robot-day/docs/index.md

 we have some thoughtfully designed and tested activities that are fun and cost-effective to promote inclusion by organizations with modest budgets of just a few hundred dollars.

 In 2023 we have also started integrating generative AI into our content.
-We have provided tools to help you quickle customize our content and generate [MicroSims](./glossary.md#microsim) that mirror our hands-on activities.
+We have provided tools to help you quickly customize our content and generate [MicroSims](./glossary.md#microsim) that mirror our hands-on activities.

+Robot Day can start as a 1/2 day or full-day event.
+However, we hope that they evolve into recurring coding clubs, STEM clubs and robotics clubs at your organization.

 Please let me know if you have any feedback!